Loving You

 I recall thinking to myself that I did not deserve her.
 Not in the self-pitying way one may say to garner some reassurance, but in a way that’s more deeply reflective.
 It was an honest call to my shadow, a whisper that reminded me of that which I had long avoided.
 She was the antithesis to myself, a light that revealed how much I had been hiding.
 Hiding not just from the gaze of strangers and friends, but also from myself.
 At that moment I saw, with some real clarity, the form in which I had become after all this time.
 Someone who misunderstood emotional economy for strength.
 A boy who claimed his fear of getting hurt and acts of self-preservation as wisdom.
 The many wounds gathered across the years had been so well covered, I had forgotten to mend.

-Perhaps, It was time for the child to grow up.
+Perhaps it was time for the child to grow up.
 To show up when he is called.
 To stop mistaking self-protection for wisdom.
 To learn, for the first time, that love was not to be earned.
 Not because he was asked or forced to, but because he finally wanted to.
 The child who had spent his whole life looking for something to fill the hollow had always been looking in the wrong place.
 She wasn’t the piece that completed me, but a mirror I could finally look at without flinching.
 In beginning to love her, I had slowly learnt, though imperfectly, to love myself.

 I never expected to feel it again.
 The butterflies.
 The tightness.
-The nervousness that can make a grown child feel like a silly child.
+The nervousness that can make a grown adult feel like a silly child.
 Somehow, there I was, stumbling through childlike love once again.
 For the first time in what felt like forever, I don’t really mind.

 I’ll sing you songs, hold your hand under skies of blue.